GMOD/jbrowse-components/website/docs/models/JBrowseWebRootModel.md

 title: JBrowseWebRootModel
 toplevel: true
 ---

+Note: this document is automatically generated from mobx-state-tree objects in our source code.
+See [Core concepts and intro to pluggable elements](/docs/developer_guide/) for more info

 note that many properties of the root model are available through the session, which may be preferable since using getSession() is better relied on than getRoot()

 ### JBrowseWebRootModel - Properties

 #### property: jbrowse

 `jbrowse` is a mapping of the config.json into the in-memory state tree